magnus-w/gitbook/introduction/why-has-the-productivity-revolution-not-delivered.md

 And when we realize that digital products actually are a collection of, sum of, knowledge we can use the differentiation between goods and service/knowledge that Normann, Drücker et al made clear as a thought tool to get us out of anecdotal mires.

 ### Too Many Meetings

+This bent for/soft spot for/fondness for adminstrational layers is now colonizing our minds in a way that is the largest and most crucial barrier to growth, and to a degree that's also threatening many individual's health.
+You can meassure it as the actual overhead, as well as a huge alternative cost.
+Since, as we can observe with many front runners, in real Knowledge Works, it's completely redundant.

+It promotes a reporting culture that sucks vast amounts of time out of value production, in a time when we've already automated and made reports transparently available to anybody within an organization.

+You can observe the symptoms in terms of burnout, but also, much earlier, as very clear signs: First members of an organization will start to complain that they have _too many meetings_.
+Next, people will try to remedy this by creating more policies for meetings.Like _'Never accept an invitation for a meeting that lacks an agenda.'_   This is a classic example of the broken window fallacy, where fixing one problem creates another.

+Now people not only spend valuable time creating presentations for internal meetings.
+(Why would you need to sit and present to colleagues?
+This is a very clear example of meta-content, content about work or artefacts that takes the place of value creating work and ditto artefacts.
+Just show each other the artefacts your working on!)
+They also waste precious time on creating agendas to motivate meetings that aren't necessary.
+Because the meeting is about status updates or about showing each other presentations.

+In other words, the first step in orde to increase the value created by a modern organization is very simple.

+_Don't turn down invitations to meetings that lack an agenda.
+Turn down invitations to any meeting._